evavirseda/Prebootcamp-Web/README.md

 The exercises are the following:

-FizzBuzz
+-FizzBuzz
-Nightclub bouncer
+-Nightclub bouncer
-The Fibonacci Pairs
+-The Fibonacci Pairs
-Leap years
+-Leap years
-The letter of the DNI
+-The letter of the DNI
-And the special guest...
+-And the special guest...
 Mars Rover Kata

 The deadline for submitting these exercises will be one week before the start of the course.
 You must send the link to your repository to the email: ta-web-mad@ironhack.com :exclamation: **Don't forget FORK the repo**